AndyObtiva/glimmer-dsl-libui/README.md

 - `enable`
 - `hide`
 - `show`

+### LibUI Operations

+All operations that could normally be called on `LibUI` can also be called on `Glimmer::LibUI`, but some have enhancements as detailed below.

 - `Glimmer::LibUI::queue_main(&block)`: queues an operation to be run on the main event loop at the earliest opportunity possible
-- `Glimmer::LibUI::timer(time_in_seconds=0.1, repeat: true, &block)`: calls block after time_in_seconds has elapsed, repeating indefinitely unless repeat is false or an integer for finite number of repeats.
-Block can return false or true to override next repetition.
+- `Glimmer::LibUI::timer(time_in_seconds=0.1, repeat: true, &block)`: calls block after time_in_seconds has elapsed, repeating indefinitely unless repeat is `false` or an `Integer` for finite number of repeats.
+Block can return `false` or `true` to override next repetition.

 ### Extra Dialogs